nicolashery/nicolashery.com/posts/2025-03-05-decoding-json-sum-types-in-go.md

 }
 ```

 Did you see the error?
-I yes, then you can stop reading now and get back to work.
+If yes, then you can stop reading now and get back to work.
 I'm joking.
 Didn't see it in the allowed time limit?
 Don't worry, the Go type checker couldn't either.

 ## Decoding JSON sum types in Go, take one